carpentries-incubator/pangenomics/_episodes/04-pangolin.md

 > ## Discussion
 > Some authors call *soft core* to persistent.
 >
-> What it is *core*?
-What it is the term that PanGGolin authors used for core?
+> What is *core*?
+What is the term that PanGGolin authors used for core?
 >
 {: .discussion}